autopkg/haircut-recipes/Continuum/README.md

 customizable installation of Anaconda.

-The standard .pkg provided by Continuum does not allow you to specify an installation directory, skip attempts modify the logged-in-user's Bash path, etc. Their shell script installation, however, does provide this flexibility.
+The standard .pkg provided by Continuum does not allow you to specify an installation directory, skip attempts to modify the logged-in-user's Bash path, etc. Their shell script installation, however, does provide this flexibility.

 This recipe builds off hansen-m's excellent and flexible [Anaconda download